bigdatadeveloper8/TwitterDataAnalysis/README.md

 # Twitter Data Analysis
 In this Project I am going to analyze the data from twitter i would collect the data from twitter and do a sentimental analysis.
-I will use Java Language code to write Map-reduce job, Flume for data collection and HiveQL to analyze and generate report.
+I have used Java Language code to write Map-reduce job, Flume for data collection and HiveQL to analyze and generate report.

-Please Read [https://github.com/bigdatadeveloper8/TwitterDataAnalysis/blob/master/Assignment%20steps.txt] to understand the workflow.

 Sentiment analysis is the analysis of people’s opinions, sentiments, evaluations, appraisals, attitudes and emotions in relation to entities like individuals, products, events, services, organizations and topics by